music-soul1-1/to-do-app/README.md

 ## TODO:
 * fix a bug when a keyboard disappeares when user clicks on the text input near the bottom of the screen
-* fix a bug when the app crashes when user changes the completion state of a task twice
+* remove theme colors declarations from App.js adn screen files
 * fix other bugs
-* change app icon
 * improve styling
 * improve code readability

 ## Changelog:

+### v.0.0.3
+* now the app uses React Native CLI instead of Expo.
+Expo-managed project can be found at expo branch(it will not be updated).
+* fixed a bug when app crashed when user changed the state of tasks to not completed.
+* app icon changed.

+### v.0.0.2
+* alerts added(instead of console.log()).
+* refactoring and small changes.

 ### v.0.0.1:
 * first release